react-native-community/discussions-and-proposals/proposals/0994-swift-package-manager-support-for-react-native-ios-projects.md

 - `ReactNativeDependencies`, which packages the native third-party dependencies used by React Native
 - `hermes-engine`, which provides the Hermes runtime

-The prototype uses a single script, `setup-ios-spm.js`, to prepare an app for this layout.
-That script: runs Codegen, generates SPM autolinking, downloads the required artifacts, generates the package manifests creates an Xcode project configured for the SPM flow.
+The prototype uses a single script, `setup-apple-spm.js`, to prepare an app for this layout.
+That script: runs Codegen, generates SPM autolinking, downloads the required artifacts, generates the package manifests, and injects the SPM package references into the app's existing Xcode project, in place.

-From the app’s point of view, the integration stays relatively simple: the app’s `Package.swift` depends on three locally generated packages for React Native core, generated code, and autolinked native modules.
-The generated Xcode project also includes an auto-sync build phase that refreshes autolinking when dependencies change.
+From the app’s point of view, the integration stays relatively simple: the app's Xcode project references three locally generated packages — React Native core, generated code, and autolinked native modules — through `XCLocalSwiftPackageReference` entries.
+The injection also adds an auto-sync build phase that refreshes autolinking when dependencies change.
+No app-level `Package.swift` is generated or required; the sub-package paths under `build/` are stable, so adding or removing community deps never requires re-injecting.
+The edit is purely additive and recorded in a `.spm-injected.json` marker, so it can be reversed exactly (`deinit`) without touching the rest of the project.

 This RFC does not propose a new packaging model from scratch.
 Instead, it proposes standardizing and evolving the implementation direction already demonstrated in the prototype branch.